sarah1893/notes/docs/appendix/python-concurrent.rst

 event-loop can enhance performance in some cases, writing readable code is challenging due to callback problems (e.g., callback hell).
-Fortunately, programming languages like Python introduced a concept, ``async/await``, to help developers write readable code with high performance.
+Fortunately, programming languages like Python introduced a concept, ``async/await``, to help developers write understandable code with high performance.
 The following figure shows the main goal by using ``async/await`` to handle socket connections like utilizing threads.

 .. image:: ../_static/appendix/event-loop-vs-thread.png